 It was the tenth dental school to be organized in America and has successfully offered dental education for fifty years.
-Its graduates are to be found practicing in practically all civilized countries and in every part of the United States.
+Its graduates, over two thousand in number, are to be found practicing in practically all civilized countries and in every part of the United States.

 On June 1, 1925, by act of the Indiana legislature, the school was purchased by the state and became Indiana University School of Dentistry.
-The School is conducted by the University at the old location, corner of Pennsylvania and Walnut streets, in the city of Indianapolis, with all of the facilities of the University hospitals, the Robert W. Long and James Whitcomb Riley Hospital for Children, also of the Indianapolis City Hospital, available for student instruction.
+The School is conducted by the University at the old location, corner of Pennsylvania and Walnut streets, in the city of Indianapolis, with all of the facilities of the University hospitals, the Robert W. Long and James Whitcomb Riley Hospital for Children, available for student instruction.